Vacuum polarization in a one-dimensional effective quantum-electrodynamics model: Exact 1D hydrogen-like Dirac model

 We may define the effective nuclear charge observed at a distance $d$ from the nucleus as

 with the limits

 and

 Thus, at short distances $d$ the vacuum-polarization density screens the nuclear charge, resulting in an observed nuclear charge $Z_\text{obs}(d)$ which is smaller than the bare nuclear charge $Z$.
 At large distances $d$ from the nucleus ($d \gg \lambdabar$ where $\lambdabar = 1/(mc)$ is the reduced Compton wavelength providing a measure of the spatial extension of the vacuum-polarization density), the observed nuclear charge $Z_\text{obs}(d)$ is larger than the bare nuclear charge $Z$.
-According to the definition of charge renormalization proposed in Ref.~\onlinecite{HaiLewSerSol-PRA-07}, the observed nuclear charge at large distance defines the renormalized nuclear charge $Z_\text{ren}$.
-Thus, in contrast to the case of the 3D hydrogen-like atom, the present 1D model exhibits only a \textit{finite} charge renormalization, without any dependence on the UV momentum cutoff parameter $\Lambda$ (since we have taken the limit $\Lambda \to \infty$).
-Moreover, in the present 1D model the charge renormalization is only due to the vacuum-polarization density beyond the first-order contribution, whereas in the 3D case the charge renormalization is entirely due to the first-order term in the expansion of the vacuum-polarization density in $Z$.
-In analogy with the 3D case, the renormalized vacuum-polarization density may be defined as

-where the coefficient in front of the delta contribution is chosen so as to make the integral of the renormalized vacuum-polarization density vanish, i.e. $\int_{-\infty}^\infty n^{\text{vp}}_\text{ren}(x) \d x = 0$.
-Similarly, the renormalized local vacuum-polarization density matrix may be defined as